Your legacy gift will live on…

 Named and Memorial Endowment Funds

 With your Endowment gift of $250,000 or more, KQED will establish, at your request, a named Endowment bearing the name(s) you designate.
 In this way, the remembrance of your generous gift and/or the memory of your loved one will live on.
 Individuals and families or other groups may combine gifts over time to meet the minimum amount.
-While we prefer that your named Endowment Gift be unrestricted so that we can direct it to our Board-Designated Endowment, you may direct your gift to our Permanent Endowment, and designate one of our Permanent Endowment Program Funds, if you wish.
-Your named gift will be recognized on-air and in publications, unless you prefer anonymity.
+While we prefer that your named Endowment gift be unrestricted so that we can direct it to our Board-Designated Endowment, you may direct your gift to our Permanent Endowment, and designate one of our Permanent Endowment Program Funds, if you wish.
 Please contact us for details.

 The KQED Board of Directors has determined that our primary long-term Endowment management objective is to preserve purchasing power, while providing an available, stable, and constant stream of revenue to help meet KQED’s operational needs.
 The Board has established Investment Guidelines (PDF), which include objectives, asset allocations, performance benchmarks, and a spending rule.
 Endowment investment performance is regularly reviewed by the KQED Investment Committee.